darshanvd/Ubiquiti-Test/README.md

 ## Error Handling
 - All major views are wrapped in an `ErrorBoundary` (`src/components/common/ErrorBoundary.tsx`).
 - Graceful fallback UI is shown on error.

+## Firebase Hosting
+This project is deployed using [Firebase Hosting](https://firebase.google.com/docs/hosting).

+- The live app can be accessed at: [https://ubiquiti-test-3d827.web.app/](https://ubiquiti-test-3d827.web.app/)